tskisner/desibuild/README.md

 script, you should be familiar with the conda-build process and also build in an environment (a dedicated container) that is compatible with the conda packages built by the desiconda tools.

+For example, assume that we have a docker container built with the desiconda "make condabld" target.
+That image is based on Cent OS 7 plus a set of conda packages.  desiconda includes a helper script to run this container while mounting a source tree.
+Assume our desibuild git checkout is in /home/user/git/desibuild.
+We can use that script like this:

+    $> condadocker.sh tskisner/c7build:latest /home/user/git/desibuild

+Once in the container, we will be in a home directory with a "work" directory mounted to the path we gave above.
+Run the setup.py script in this home directory, and then go into the work directory.
+Now do:

+    $> ./desi_condabuild --versions versions_stable_https.txt

+This will build all the desi packages.
+There is another option to upload those newly built packages.